erleen0307/My-HTML-Journey/README.md

 - if-else conditional blocks

 Through this project, I’ve started to understand how to integrate JavaScript into HTML and CSS websites to add interactivity and functionality

+### Project 5: 🎮 Tic Tac Toe Game
+A simple **Tic Tac Toe** game made with **HTML, CSS, and JavaScript**.
+Built to practice DOM manipulation, game logic, and user interaction.

+## 🔗
+#💡 What I Learned
+- DOM methods like `querySelector`, `addEventListener`
+- Working with arrays and win condition logic
+- Toggling classes, disabling elements
+- Adding transitions and media queries in CSS